jean-francoisgiraud/CV/README.md

 Are you looking for support and services in the following areas?

-Engineering (Materials, Processes, Composites, Flammability, Design and Development, 3D Modeling, Fungiculture).
+Hello,

-Quality (ISO9001, AS9100, TQM, Kaizen, Lean, SPC, Compliance, Safety, Risk Management)
+Are you looking for support and services in the following areas?

-Project and Program Management (Planning, Logistics, Integration, Workflow).
+Regulatory compliance and quality (iso9001, as9100, safety, risk management).
-Industrialization (Production, Methods, Work Instructions, Operations).
+Project and program management (planning, logistics, integration, workflow).
-Technical Writing (Specifications, Requirements, Instructions, Inspections, Offers, Bids).
+Engineering (materials, processes, composites, flammability, design and development, 3d modeling).
-Digital Manufacturing (3D and 4D Printing, Smart Materials and Programmable Matter).
+Industrialization (production, methods, work instructions, operations).
-R&D and Laboratory Work (Testing, Verification, Validation).
+Technical writing (specifications, requirements, instructions, inspections, offers, bids).
-Systems (Documentation, Operations, Manufacturing, Neural Networks, Simulations, Modeling).
+Digital manufacturing (3d and 4d printing, smart materials and programmable matter).
-Business Development (Sales, Solicitation, Account Management, Customer Support).
+R&D and laboratory work (testing, verification, validation).
-Eco-Design (DFE Design for the Environment) and workplace hazardous materials information system controls (WHMIS).
-Mentoring, Training and Development of the Workforce.
+Systems (documentation, operations, manufacturing, neural networks, simulations, modeling).
-Digital Mirroring of Products and Processes.
+Business development (sales, solicitation, account management, customer support).
-Blockchain Enabling and Integration for Automation.
+Eco-design (DFE design for the environment) and workplace hazardous materials information system controls (whmis).
+Mentoring, training and development of the workforce.

 If so, please consider this proposal.
 I am available on a permanent (full time) or contractual (part time) basis (8289468 Canada Inc.).

 #
 www.linkedin.com/in/jfgiraudengineer
 sites.google.com/site/8289468canadainc/